 Indeed, this tear tape makes it possible both to perfectly seal the portion of melted cheese, and also to provide a very easy opening for tearing the aluminum foil which packages the cheese.
 Thanks to this sealing, the cheese does not oxidize and can be stored for a long time, even outside the refrigerator.

 For many years, the word Tircel® has fallen into the common language of the main players in the world of packaging to define an easy opening system for cheese portion.

 However, two technologies need to be differentiated.

-The Tircel® created by Rexor is a heat-sealing tear tape.
-The Tircel® seals to the aluminum shell thanks to its suitable varnish with that of coated aluminum.
+The Tircel® created by REXOR is a heat-sealing tear tape.
+The Tircel® is sealed to the aluminum shell thanks to its suitable varnish with that of coated aluminum.
 It is opposed in terms of process to the tear tape known as PSA (Pressure Sensitive Adhesive) which can be found on the overpackaging of the cigarette pack for example and which sticks by simple pressure.

 The Tircel® is most often in coils with small widths (80mm), also called pancakes.

 On the other hand, The PSA hand is presented in wire (width 2mm for example).

 The Tircel® is available in a wide and varied range to meet different technical requirements.
 It exists in polyester, polypropylene, metallised, transparent bases, with or without red bands (but which can also be blue, green, white …).
 The main version of the Tircel® is a metallised or non-metallised plastic film, varnished on one or two sides and printed or with colour strips, usually red.
 The other version is in the form of a complex, i.e., two plastic films laminated to each other.

 A multitude of references exists to be able to adapt to all the sizes of portions that exist on the market (the most common being the triangular portion of 17g).
 There are also different shapes (square, cubic, triangular), with each time technical constraints to raise (sealing, folding, ease of cutting).